-If~$M$ is a Garside monoid, then~$M$ satisfies Ore's conditions~\cite{cliffordPreston}, and it embeds in a group of right fractions, and, symmetrically, in a group of left fractions.
-In this case, by construction, every right fraction~$ab^{-1}$ with~$a,b$ in~$M$ can be expressed as a left fraction~$c^{-1}d$ with~$c,d$ in~$M$, and conversely.
+If~$M$ is a Garside monoid, then~$M$ satisfies Ore's conditions~\cite{cliffordPreston}, and it embeds in a group of right-fractions, and, symmetrically, in a group of left-fractions.
+In this case, by construction, every right-fraction~$ab^{-1}$ with~$a,b$ in~$M$ can be expressed as a left-fraction~$c^{-1}d$ with~$c,d$ in~$M$, and conversely.
 Therefore, the two groups coincide, and there is no ambiguity in speaking of \emph{the} group of fractions of a Garside monoid.

-\begin{def} A group~$G$ is said to be a \emph{Garside group} if there exists a Garside monoid of which~$G$ is the enveloping group, hence the group of fractions. \end{def}
+\begin{defin} A group~$G$ is said to be a \emph{Garside group} if there exists a Garside monoid of which~$G$ is the enveloping group, hence the group of fractions. \end{defin}